Dr. Gerald Niznick College of Dentistry

 Criminal Record/Adult Abuse Registry/Child Abuse Registry

 An adult criminal record, an adult abuse registry and a child abuse registry self-declaration will be required of all applicants at the time of application.
-A formal Adult Criminal Record Check (including vulnerable sector screening), a formal Adult Abuse Registry Check and a formal Child Abuse Registry Check are required at the time of registration, and annually thereafter keeping in accordance with existing policies of other health, education and social service programs at the University of Manitoba.
+A formal Adult Criminal Record Check (including vulnerable sector screening), a formal Adult Abuse Registry Check and a formal Child Abuse Registry Check are required at the time of registration (prior to the first day of classes), and annually thereafter keeping in accordance with existing policies of other health, education and social service programs at the University of Manitoba.

 Failure to provide these documents may impact on registration and a student’s ability to progress in the Dental program.

 The Dr. Gerald Niznick College of Dentistry and School of Dental Hygiene maintain comprehensive immunization requirements to protect the wellbeing of our students and the health of patients and communities with whom they will have contact during their curriculum.